-The UON School of Creative Industries was formed in 2017 and is housed in the NeW Space building.
-It has positioned UON as the education provider of choice for creative enterprises and artistic endeavours.
-As our leadership in innovation and entrepreneurship has developed, the need for further physical assets to support our creative output was identified.
-The Honeysuckle City Campus will be an ideal fit to foster continued growth in this field.
+The School of Creative Industries was formed in 2017 and is housed in NeW Space.
+It has positioned us as the education provider of choice for creative enterprises and artistic endeavours in the region, delivering the next generation of musicians, designers, writers and entrepreneurs.
+As our leadership in innovation and entrepreneurship has developed, we identified a need for further physical assets to support our creative output.

 Access and Transport

-The University of Newcastle must obtain planning approval from the NSW Department of Planning and Environment (DPE) before Stage 1A works can commence on the Honeysuckle site.
+The Honeysuckle City Campus Development is subject to planning approvals from the NSW Department of Planning and Environment (DPE) and the City of Newcastle before works can commence on site.

-The project is being assessed as a State Significant Development (SSD) under the Environmental Planning and Assessment Act 1979 and the provisions of the State Environmental Planning Policy (State and Regional Development 2011).
+A State Significant Development Application (SSDA) was lodged in 2018 for the Honeysuckle Concept Plan under the Environmental Planning and Assessment Act 1979 and the provisions of the State Environmental Planning Policy (State and Regional Development 2011)